Raw FM

-Raw FM was an Australian television series produced by the Australian Broadcasting Corporation (the ABC).
+Raw FM is an Australian television series produced by the Australian Broadcasting Corporation (the ABC).
 It aired for one thirteen-episode season between November 1997 and February 1998 and has been re-broadcast.
 Raw FM is about an independent radio station of the same name and the young people that ran it.
 Many of the episode titles are word-play on the word raw, such as "Raw 'n' Sore" and "A Raw Nerve".

 The cast includes Nadine Garner, Dominic Purcell, Matthew Dyktynski and Sophie Heathcote.

 The series has since been repeated by the ABC and was also shown on Channel V.